Invadopodia: Role in cancer metastasis

 Tks5, a protein specific for invadopodia, has been implicated in cancer invasiveness.
 Increased levels of tks5 have been detected in prostate cancer and overexpression of Tks5 was sufficient to induce invadopodia formation and degradation of the extracellular matrix in an Src-dependent manner.
 Increased Tks5 expression has been shown to correlate with poor patient prognosis in gliomas.
 In a mouse model of lung adenocarcinoma, invasive tumors were shown to have an increased expression of a long isoform of tks5 while non-metastatic tumors had a short isoform.
 It was also shown that overexpression of the long isoform of tks5 was sufficient to cause non-metastatic tumors to become invasive.

 Therapeutic relevance

 Due to the invasive nature of invadopodia in cancer cells, research has focused on targeting invadopodia as a potential therapeutic target to inhibit metastasis.
-Inhibiting invadopodia formation by targeting Src kinase with Saracatanib in a chicken model system showed a decreased incidence of invadopodia and decreased cancer extravasation.
+Inhibiting invadopodia formation by targeting Src kinase with Saracatinib in a chicken model system showed a decreased incidence of invadopodia and decreased cancer extravasation.
 In mice, inhibiting invadopodia formation directly, through RNAi against tks4 or tks5, significantly reduced cancer extravasation.
 Screening for drug activators and inhibitors of invadopodia revealed that Cdc5 can be a target for inhibiting invadopodia formation and also that, paradoxically, paclitaxel, a drug commonly used to treat cancer, induces invadopodia formation.
 These results show potential for invadopodia as a therapeutic target, and research in this field continues.